- Abusive Head Trauma (Shaken Baby Syndrome)

 Cerebral palsy (CP) is one of the most common congenital disorders of childhood.
 This article explains causes, diagnosis, prevention, treatment, and more.

 - Chiari Malformation

-Many kids with this brain abnormality aren't bothered by it.
-Those who are troubled by symptoms can often find relief with medications or surgery.
+Many kids with this brain condition aren't bothered by it.
+Those who have symptoms can often find relief with medicines or surgery.

 The term concussion conjures up the image of a child knocked unconscious while playing sports.
 But concussions can happen with any head injury, often without any loss of consciousness.

 Epilepsy causes electrical signals in the brain to misfire, which can lead to multiple seizures over a period of time.
 Anyone can get epilepsy at any age, but the majority of new diagnoses are in kids.

 Febrile seizures are full-body convulsions caused by high fevers that affect young kids.
 Although they can be frightening, they usually stop on their own and don't cause any other health problems.

 When a woman drinks alcohol during pregnancy, she risks giving birth to a child who will be born with full-blown fetal alcohol syndrome (FAS).

 Guillain-Barré syndrome is very rare.
 It can be frightening because it often causes some type of paralysis.
 Luckily, most people who get GBS recover.